ucsb-cs56-projects/cs56-games-guess-the-capital/README.md

    At this point of code, the features that I can think of are only expanding the game.
 In other words, the game can have a mode of testing capitals in certain countries such as Africa and Asia.
 Beside those features, another one can be adding a GUI into a game, so the game does not have to be played on the command line.
 If GUI is added into the game, then further features can be easily added.

-   A possible refactoring I see is that few of the methods can possibly be sim\
+   A possible refactoring I see is that few of the methods can possibly be simply.
-ply.
 Furthermore, javadoc comments can be worded better.

    The only bug I see so far is that running the junit test for compareAnswer() will sometime result an Error.
 (Within around 4 'ant test' or less, the Error will show up.)
 ```sh